beginning of content

 • Rubella is a contagious disease that commonly causes a rash.

-• Rubella is spread through person-to-person contact and by breathing in droplets caused by coughing and sneezing.
+• Rubella is spread through close contact and by coughing and sneezing.

-• Immunisation will stop most children from getting rubella.
+• Vaccination will stop most children from getting rubella.

 What is rubella?

 Rubella is a contagious disease.
-It is also known as German measles or 3-day measles.
+It’s also known as German measles or 3-day measles.
 However, rubella is not the same illness as measles.

 Rubella is caused by the rubella virus.
-It is uncommon among Australian children because of our effective vaccination program.
+It’s uncommon among Australian children because of our National Immunisation Program.

 Rubella is a mild disease that is not usually dangerous for children.
-But, it can be very dangerous for pregnant women.
-This is because rubella can cause miscarriage or anomalies (serious differences) in unborn babies.
+But it can be very dangerous during pregnancy.
+This is because rubella can cause miscarriage or congenital disorders in unborn babies.

 What are the symptoms of rubella?